List of awards and nominations received by Chloë Sevigny

-The accolades of American actress and director Chloë Sevigny include two Golden Globe Award nominations (including one win), two Independent Spirit Award nominations (including one win), and an Academy Award nomination for Best Supporting Actress.
+The accolades of American actress and director Chloë Sevigny include two Golden Globe Award nominations (including one win), two Independent Spirit Award nominations (including one win), a Primetime Emmy Award nomination, and an Academy Award nomination for Best Supporting Actress.

 Sevigny made her feature film debut in Kids (1995), for which she was nominated for an Independent Spirit Award for Best Supporting Actress.
 She would subsequently appear in several independent films before portraying Lana Tisdel, a woman who unknowingly falls in love with a trans man, in the biographical drama Boys Don't Cry (1999).
 For her portrayal, Sevigny earned an Academy Award nomination for Best Supporting Actress, as well as Golden Globe Award and Screen Actors Guild Award nominations in the same category; she was the recipient of a Satellite Award for Best Supporting Actress.

 After appearing in numerous feature films throughout the 2000s, Sevigny would earn further critical acclaim for her portrayal of Nicolette Grant, a Mormon fundamentalist, on the HBO series Big Love, earning a Satellite Award nomination for Best Supporting Actress in a Series, Miniseries, or Television Film in 2009.
 The following year, Sevigny won a Golden Globe Award for Best Supporting Actress in a Series, Miniseries, or Television Film for her portrayal of Grant in the series' third season.
 Sevigny received further critical recognition for her appearance on the British miniseries Hit & Miss (2012), earning a third Satellite Award nomination.
+For her performance as Kitty Menendez in Monsters: The Lyle and Erik Menendez Story, Sevigny received her first Primetime Emmy Award nomination for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.